Mayurvishwasrao8/VottingApplication/README.md

 # VottingApplication
-Votting Application useing JDBC,Sevlet and core java
+Votting Application useing JDBC,Sevlet and core java.Now i have to update it with react and angular projects.